natemella/Paper/Paper/manuscript.md

 but the most cost effective data combination for making predictions is one clinical data combined with any given type of molecular data.

-*Conclusions*

-Understanding how to select, combine, and process clinical and molecular data could have radical implications for cancer patients and researchers.
+*Conclusions*: Understanding how to select, combine, and process clinical and molecular data could have radical implications for cancer patients and researchers.
 Such discoveries will help researchers understand the fundamental factors that lead to cancer survival rates, drastically save researchers’ money, and provide more accurate predictions, leading to better treatments for patients.